a-windisch/Introduction_to_CUDA_WT2016/README.txt

 two vectors x and y, and produces x = a*x + y for each entry.
 The same problem is solved in CUDA_C and CUDA_FORTRAN and can be found in the corresponding folders.
-The example 'saxpy_multiple' is similar to 'saxxpy', but it contains a loop wrapped around the actual saxpy execution to provide more computational intensity, such that the effect of dominant transfer times is suppressed.
+The example 'saxpy_multiple' is similar to 'saxpy', but it contains a loop wrapped around the actual saxpy execution to provide more computational intensity, such that the effect of dominant transfer times is suppressed.